Pinehurst station: History

 The draft plan for Sound Transit 3, a ballot measure for light rail expansion, was revised in May 2016 to include $80 million for an infill station at NE 130th Street that could open in 2031.
 Earlier plans had listed the station as provisional, deferred until additional funding could be found, but lobbying to the Sound Transit Board by Seattle councilmembers allowed for the amendment to pass unanimously.
 A proposal to open the station as soon as 2025 was presented to Sound Transit in January 2020, costing $23 million less than the estimate to build the station in 2031, but requiring additional debt to be raised sooner.
 In February 2020, the Sound Transit Board approved $29 million in funds for final engineering of the NE 130th Street station, with the goal of opening in 2025.
 Accelerated construction of the station is expected to cost $144 million.

+An online open house was held in October and November 2020 to solicit feedback on the station's design elements; a majority of responses preferred a blue trim color over a green option.
 Due to the COVID-19 pandemic and its effects on local sales tax revenue, Sound Transit considered delaying the projected opening to 2036.
 The Sound Transit Board voted in August 2021 to maintain the projected 2025 opening by transferring funds from a delayed parking garage in Lake Forest Park.
 The station foundations and substructure were completed in early 2022 as part of work for the Lynnwood Link Extension.
 In June 2022, the board approved a $240 million budget to construct the NE 130th station, which is scheduled to open in mid-2026.

 Work on the platforms and overhead structures began in late 2023.
 The construction zone on each platform was covered by a wall with temporary murals created by Romsom Bustillo, the commissioned artist for the station's permanent artwork.
 Work continued after regular service on the Lynnwood Link Extension began in August 2024.
 The station's permanent name, Pinehurst, was adopted by the Sound Transit Board in January 2025 after the conclusion of a public survey with several options.
 Other finalists included Pinehurst/130th, Pinehurst/Haller Lake, and North Seattle/130th.
 Construction of the roof began in January 2025 and required more than two months of service disruptions on the 1 Line, including single-tracking and reduced frequency during evenings on weekdays and all day on weekends.
 The installation of stairways at Pinehurst station began in March 2025 with work during track shutdowns and a continuation of the reduced schedule used for the roof work.